Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/service-fabric/service_fabric.md

 az deployment group create --resource-group $RESOURCE_GROUP --template-file arm-templates\cluster.template.json --parameters arm-templates\cluster.parameters.json
 ```

-This will begin deployment of a Service Fabric cluster as well as other necessary resources: a load balancer, public IP address, virtual machine scale set, storage account, and virtual network.
+This will begin to deploy a Service Fabric cluster as well as other necessary resources: a load balancer, public IP address, virtual machine scale set, virtual network, and two storage accounts.

 ## Set Up and Deploy the Applications